 Nomura's event risk radar aims to identify the key risk events we are watching beyond the typical data and central bank policy cycle

-Key events to watch in the medium-term include several new G10/EM central bank governor appointments and the Italian elections
+Key events to watch in the short-term include major check-points in the Brexit process and the Italian elections

 Beyond the immediate horizon, the Mueller investigation, the tension between North Korea and the US and China's growth story should be the ones to watch

 There is an undeniable correlation between geopolitics, market sentiment and the macro trading environment.
 In an era when a possible geopolitical escalation could be triggered by a single tweet, developed markets are beginning to behave more and more like emerging markets and politics is a major influencer.

 Our risk radar aims to identify some of the event risks we are watching to navigate increasingly politically-driven markets.

 These are the top five market moving events that should be on your radar:

 - Check points in the “Brexit” process: Plenty of key dates in the “Brexit” process are on the horizon.The UK will be outlining its desire for an open-ended transition period and 60 per cent of businesses will decide whether it will trigger its contingency plans based on the outcome of the EU summit on 21-22 March.
 At this stage, conditions for the UK look favourable (Trading the road to Brexit (Part III)) and the market has assigned a high probability of a transitional deal being made soon.
 An open ended transition period-if secured in time-will be positive for markets.